 Valve Not Turning On

-When a sprinkler valve is not turning on it can be an electrical problem or a water supply issue.
+When a sprinkler valve is not turning on, it can be due to an electrical problem, a water supply issue, or a failed solenoid.
 A good place to start is by ruling out a water supply problem.
-To do this check the other sprinkler valves to ensure they are getting water and turning on as usual.
+To do this, check the other sprinkler valves to ensure they are getting water and turning on as usual.
 If none of the valves comes on, it suggests that the water shutoff valve to the entire sprinkler system may be the issue.
 For example, the problem might be that the water source is turned off and just needs to be turned back on.

 Valve Not Turning Off

-- Reinstall the diaphragm if it looks to be in good condition, reinstall the diaphragm.
+- If it looks to be in good condition, reinstall the diaphragm.
 If it is damaged, replace it with a new one.
-Be sure to position the diaphragm in the same way as it was before taking special care to align the openings with screw holes in the valve body.
+Be sure to position the diaphragm in the same way as it was before, taking special care to align the diaphragm openings with the screw holes in the valve body.

 - Position the spring and bonnet back into place.

 - Reinstall the solenoid by twisting it back on clockwise until it is hand-tight or it clicks into place.

 - Turn the water supply back on—slowly at first so the pressure doesn’t damage the valve—and test the valve for leaks.
 Confirm that the valve turns on and off properly.